The Passersby: Plot

 At the end of the Civil War, a Confederate Army Sergeant walks down a road aided by a wooden crutch.
 He carries with him a dirty bed roll and a homemade guitar.
-The limping Sergeant comes across a ruined antebellum mansion which belongs to Lavinia Godwin, a Southern belle whose husband was killed in the war and whose bitterness toward the Union Army still survives.
+The limping Sergeant comes across a ruined antebellum mansion that belongs to Lavinia Godwin, a Southern belle whose husband was killed in the war and whose bitterness toward the Union Army still persists.

 The Sergeant receives permission from Lavinia to sit on a bench under a dead tree in her front yard.
 He plays his guitar, and Lavinia recognizes the tune as one that her husband used to sing.
 The two watch as soldiers belonging to both the Union and the Confederacy pass by the house and continue down the road.
 The Sergeant learns about Lavinia's illness and her husband's death.

 As they reminisce, a Union Lieutenant on horseback stops by the home to ask for water.
 The Sergeant recognizes him as the man that saved his life in the war.
 Meanwhile, Lavinia retrieves an old shotgun and fires at the Lieutenant.
 The blast passes through him and he remarks that nothing matters anymore.
 The Sergeant then remembers that the man who saved his life was killed.
 He gives the Lieutenant a drink from the well and the soldier continues on his way.

 The night passes and the Sergeant begins to understand that this is not a normal road and these are not ordinary wounded soldiers.
 He tells Lavinia that there is something at the end of the road he has to find.
 As the Sergeant turns to leave, Lavinia tries to persuade him to stay.
 They then hear a man's voice singing the same song the Sergeant had played earlier on his guitar − it is Lavinia's husband, Jud.

 Jud reveals to Lavinia that everyone on the road is indeed dead, including her.
 The Sergeant, understanding Jud's words, sighs and begins to walk down the road, but Lavinia refuses to believe.
 Jud tells her that there is nothing left for him in that house.
 Jud rejects her pleas and continues his journey, reassuring her that he will wait for her at the end of the road.

 Lavinia is then comforted by a lone passerby, who turns out to be Abraham Lincoln, the last casualty of the Civil War.
 Lincoln quotes a line from Shakespeare's Julius Caesar, before Lavinia runs to join her husband: